 In an experiment, to grow 100 kg of ramie, farmers used about 715 kg of water for spraying herbicides and insecticides.
 It was unclear if there was irrigation and how much water was used.
 However, we can assume that irrigation would have consumed more water.

-Ramie is not a water-intensive crop, and it does not consume nearly as much water as cotton, which is a global favorite in natural fibers.
-So on a farm where there is no use of pesticides or herbicides, rainfall is enough to grow the ramie crop.
+Ramie is not a water-intensive crop; it does not consume nearly as much water as cotton, a global favorite in natural fibers.
+So, on a farm where there is no use of pesticides or herbicides, rainfall is enough to grow the ramie crop.

 Using harvester machines is one of the many sources of carbon emissions in ramie farms.
 Mechanical decortication, spinning, and weaving also consume energy.

 When farmers and mills use clean and renewable energy to produce ramie, they can significantly reduce the carbon pollution it causes.